Everything PR News

 Brands on Wikipedia in the AI Era

 The strategic case.
-How Wikipedia became the foundational entity reference for AI engines — and why every brand that meets notability standards should treat its Wikipedia entry as primary AI infrastructure, not a nice-to-have.
-The conflict-of-interest framework and the difference between compliant and non-compliant brand engagement with Wikipedia.
+How Wikipedia became the foundational entity reference for AI engines, why every brand that meets notability standards should treat its entry as primary AI infrastructure, and the conflict-of-interest framework distinguishing compliant from non-compliant brand engagement with the platform.

 AI Platform Citation Source Index 2026